If you’re shopping online for the

 If you really do want all that stuff, then maybe a complete pickleball set is right for you but I generally find these extras are just fillers that will end up collecting dust.
 If I was buying a pickleball set for family or friends, I would buy the following products separately:

-Skip the branded sets with extra bells and whistles, with just three products in your shopping cart you’ll be playing pickleball in no time: Net, Paddles and Balls.
+Skip the branded sets with extra bells and whistles, with just three products in your shopping cart you’ll be playing pickleball in no time: Net, Paddles & Balls.

-1) Net : We compared pickleball nets here and reviewed the top options.
-The net that comes out on top is the: PickleNet By Oncourt Offcourt.
+1) Net: We compared pickleball nets here and reviewed the top options.
+Our top pick is the: PickleNet By Oncourt Offcourt.

 To make it easier, here are the products in case you want to see more details or read reviews on Amazon: